RaphaelTurtlePower/objc_ios_guides/Introduction-to-iOS-for-Designers.md

 #### Homework

 The homework this week is to make a non-scrollable version of a detailed view of a Facebook post.
-Full homework description is [[here|Designer Week 1 Homework]].
+Full homework description is [[here|Week 1 Homework]].

 <img src="http://i.imgur.com/N8PfLlf.png" width="250"/>&nbsp;&nbsp;<img src="http://i.imgur.com/bzanQSb.png"  width="250" />